Barr Lake State Park

 In the fall, Bird Conservancy of the Rockies operates a banding station to the north of the Nature Center along the perimeter trail.
 This is an excellent opportunity to view migrating birds both in the hand and in the field.
 Be sure to stop by Barr Lake’s Nature Center to learn more about their annual Birding Festival (in early September) and Bald Eagle Festival (early February), as well as a multitude of other educational opportunities.

 There are two entrances to the park, the main entrance on the southeast side leads to the Nature Center and other amenities while the northern entrance leads to Bird Conservancy of the Rockies Environmental Learning Center.
 You can access the perimeter trail from both entrances.
 A state park pass (annual or day) is required for entrance and parking.

 Please note: dogs are not allowed in the Wildlife Refuge.

-Directions: From I-76: take exit 23/Bromley Lane and go east.
+Directions: From I-76: take exit 22/Bromley Lane and go east.
 In about a mile, turn south on Picadilly Rd.
 The park entrance is on the west side of Picadilly Rd., about a mile and a half south of Bromley Lane.
 From E-470: exit 34/120th Ave. and go east to Tower Rd.
-Turn Left onto Tower Rd. and follow the pavement to Picadilly Rd.
+Turn Left onto Tower Rd. and follow it to 128th Ave.
+Turn right on 128th to Picadilly Rd.
 Make a left on Picadilly.
 Park entrance is about a mile ahead on the left.

 Dates of Access: Open all year